 As businesses forge into the future, more and more HR professionals are shifting the spotlight from processes to people.
-When it comes to employee onboarding, companies are significantly investing in creating a comprehensive and immersive experience during the first few months of employment.
+When it comes to employee onboarding, companies are significantly investing in comprehensive and immersive experiences during the first few months of employment.
 This process looks different for each person, but there are some larger trends that shed light on the future of human resources as a whole.

 Gone are the days when employee onboarding meant a pile of HR paperwork and a quick tour of the office.
 Now, employees want to get to know their coworkers as they begin to truly understand the company’s products and purpose.

 Part of the reasoning behind this shift is the development and widespread implementation of HR software tools.
 Because processes like onboarding, payroll, and benefits selection have become much easier through automation, the role of the HR professional is greatly different from what it was just a few years ago.

 |Quick stat: According to Gallup’s State of the American Workplace, 21% of employees strongly agree their organization does a great job of onboarding new employees.|

 Aside from technological advances, employers are becoming increasingly aware of how the employee’s experience affects productivity and the company’s bottom line.
 That’s why businesses must put employees first, starting with an effective onboarding program.

 The best employee onboarding programs engage new hires while addressing acclimation, education, and goal setting.
 To encourage engagement early on, use your onboarding program to show new hires exactly how hitting their specific goals moves the needle for the entire organization.

 Companies must be able to articulate what their objectives are in order to communicate those goals across the organization.
 Once this information has been shared with HR and the greater team, it’s up to individual managers to work with new hires to formulate reasonable goals and then track their progress.
 Working closely with a new employee, managers can build toward the four pillars of employee engagement: connection, commitment, contribution, and progress.